danjgale/nii-masker/README.md

   --standardize standardize
                         Whether to standardize (z-score) each timeseries.
                         Default False
-  --t_r t_r             The TR of the input NIfTI files.
-Must be included if
+  --t_r t_r             The TR of the input NIfTI files, specified in seconds.
-                        temporal filtering is specified.
+                        Must be included if temporal filtering or motion derivatives are specified.
   --high_pass high_pass
                         High pass filter cut off in Hertz.
 If notspecified, no filtering is done.